Sad-Cat-Company/special-octo-robot/remote-access-to-your-voron-with-zerotier.md

 # Remote Access to your Voron with ZeroTier

-A (very quick) video equivalent of these steps is available here:
+A (very quick) video equivalent of these steps is available [on YouTube](https://www.youtube.com/watch?v=T6L9Kx5R8BE).

 Prerequisites: